 In general, users of these financial statements want to know if the Organization is better off or worse off as a result of the year's activities.
 The statement of net position and the statement of activities report information about the Organization as a whole and about the Organization's activities in a manner that helps to answer that question.
-These statements include all assets, deferred outflows, liabilities and deferred inflows using the accrual basis of accounting.
-Under the accrual basis, all of the current-year's revenue and expenses are taken into consideration regardless of when cash is received or paid.
-The statements start on page 8.
+These statements include all assets, deferred outflows, liabilities, and deferred inflows using the accrual basis of accounting.
+Under the accrual basis, all the current year's revenue and expenses are taken into consideration regardless of when cash is received or paid.
+The statements start on page 9.

 The statement of net position reports the Organization's net position (total assets and deferred outflows of resources less total liabilities and deferred inflows of resources).
-Private sector entities would report retained earnings.
 The Organization's net position balance at year-end represents available resources for future growth.
 The statement of activities reports the change in net position as a result of activity during the year.
-Private sector entities have a similar report titled statement of operations, which reports net income.
 The statement of activities provides the user a tool to assist in determining the direction of the Organization's financial health during the year.
 Users will want to consider non-financial factors as well as the financial data in arriving at a conclusion regarding the overall health of the Organization.